Dayton Christian High School

-Dayton Christian High School is a private, non-denominational Christian high school located in Miamisburg, Ohio, United States, educating approximately 900 students.
+Dayton Christian High School is a private, non-denominational Christian high school located in Miamisburg, Ohio, United States, educating approximately 1000 students.
 Dayton Christian integrates Biblical instruction into its curriculum.

 Dayton Christian's mission is "Educating for Eternity."
 The school's founder, Rev. Claude (Bud) E. Schindler, Jr., was formerly an NCR sales executive.
-As of 2017, Dr. John Gredy is the school system's Head of School.
+As of 2025, Mr. Matt Baker is the school system's Head of School.
 In 2004 the school moved from the historic Julienne school building on Homewood Avenue near downtown Dayton to the former NCR World Training Center near Miamisburg.

 Sports

 Swimming

 The Dayton Christian High School swim team won All-Conference in the Metro Buckeye Conference for two consecutive seasons: 2018-2019 and 2019–2020.